The Blue Nessie makes me think of that old classic TV show Lassie. Man, am I getting old or what? It’s all nostalgia all the time these days.

 What you will need?

 The Blue snowball just may be the most startling example of price vs. value that you will find in this price range or otherwise.
-It’s a user friendly mic that delivers simple, efficient, and practical results.
-For under $100, it just makes sense for all types of voice over work… ranging from pod-casting, webinars, Skype, you-tube, and basically anything that requires you to blab into the mic about stuff! 😛
+It’s a user-friendly mic that delivers simple, efficient, and practical results.
+It just makes sense for all types of voice-over work… ranging from podcasting, webinars, Skype, you-tube, and basically anything that requires you to blab into the mic about stuff!

 EQ and Polar Patterns